INTRODUCTION

 A standard drink typically equals:

-- 12 ounces of beer.
+- Beer: 12 ounces (about 355 millilitres).

-- 5 ounces of wine.
+- Wine: 5 ounces (about 148 millilitres).

-BENEFITS OF REDUCING ALCOHOL CONSUMPTION FOR HEART HEALTH
+THE BENEFITS OF REDUCING ALCOHOL CONSUMPTION

-Limit alcohol to avoid high blood pressure offers several heart health benefits:
+Limiting alcohol to avoid high blood pressure offers several heart health benefits:

 - Reduced Risk Of Arrhythmias: Excessive drinking can disrupt heart rhythm, increasing the risk of atrial fibrillation.